arthurgassner/swissenergy-frontend/docs/conclusion.md

 4. **Modelling**: How can we use that data to solve our problem?
 5. **Industrialization**: How can we prepare our solution for it to be used by other people?
 6. **Deployment**: How can the people having the initial problem use our solution?

+> Naturally, the work doesn't end here.
+We'll hear back from our user, and -- potentially -- address their comments by making changes to our pipeline.

+Congratulation to us on building -- and most importantly shipping -- our ML solution! 🎆🥳

 ## Potential future work